lee291/todo-list/README.md

 # To-Do List App

-This is a simple to-do list app implemented in Python.
-The app allows users to add tasks, view existing tasks, and delete tasks from the list.
+The to-do list app allows users to add tasks, view existing tasks, and delete tasks from the list.
 It runs on the command-line interface (CLI) and provides an easy way to manage your daily tasks.

 ## Features